blue-build/modules/modules/dnf/README.md

 #### Options

-The following options can specified in the package installation, group installation, and package replacement sections.
+The following options can specified in the package installation, build dependency installation, group installation, and package replacement sections.

 - `install-weak-deps` enables installation of the weak dependencies of RPMs
   - Enabled by default